 ANSO220Special Topics: Anthropology & Sociology This course will focus upon a topic in Anthropology and Sociology that is not addressed in the department's regular offerings.
 The course can be repeated with a different topic.Prerequisite: Take ANSO-103

 ANSO225Sex and Sexualities This course provides students with an overview of influential theories about the social aspects of sex and sexuality, as well as some direct engagement with ethnographic representations of sexual worlds and their politics.
-It examines the diversity of human sexual identities and activities in their historical, philosophical, legal, and social contexts.
-This course will consider sex and sexualities in an intersectional way, that is, in and through their intersections with issues of race, class, gender, nationality, and globality.Prerequisite: ANSO-103 or CGHL-120
+It examines the diversity of human sexual identities and activities in their historical, philosophical, legal, cultural, and social contexts.
+This course willconsider sex and sexualities in an intersectionalway, that is, in and through their intersections with issues of race, class, gender, nationality, and globality.Prerequisite: ANSO-103 or CGHL-120

 ANSO232/SEMN 231Nature & Society: Intro Pol.
 Ecology This course will introduce students to the sub-discipline of political ecology, a field broadly concerned with the relationships between nature and social power.
 In other words, this course will focus on developing an understanding of how social relations and politico-economic systems produce environmental problems, structure access to natural resources, the resulting struggles over 'nature' and how and in whose interests these may or may not be resolved.Because the field is broad, the course has been structured into themes that we will explore each week.Prerequisite: Take ANSO-103

-ANSO234Latin America in Global Context This course will primarily examine contemporary Latin American history from an anthropological perspective.
-The first part of the course will explore the role of colonialism and imperialism in the making of Latin America.
+ANSO234Latin America in Global Context This course examines contemporary Latin American societies in historical and global context.
+The first part of the course will explore indigenous societies in pre-Columbian Latin America and the role of colonialism and imperialism in the making of modern Latin America.
 In the second part of the course, the role of U.S. foreign policy will be discussed, particularly the specific policies the U.S. deployed in Latin America to "contain" alternative economic models deemed dangerous to U.S. capitalism.
-We also will examine the underlying assumptions of Western-centered development models imposed in Latin America and their relation to neo-colonialism and globalization.
-The final part of the course will explore revolutionary movements as they respond to the encroaching forces of capitalism.Prerequisite: ANSO-103
+We also examine the underlying assumptions that inform Western-centered development models imposed on Latin American nations, and their relation to neo-colonialism and globalization.
+The final part of the course explores revolutionary movements as they respond to the encroaching forces of neo-liberal capitalism.Prerequisite: ANSO-103

 ANSO236Race and Racism This course equips students with a comprehensive understanding of "race" as a socio-political construct, and of racism as a structural and institutional process.
 Focusing primarily on the twentieth and twenty-first century United States, the course explores how race operates as an organizing principle of American life.
 It examines the historical development of notions of racial difference and the creation of racial inequality through science, philosophy, the law, and public policy; analyzes how contemporary social institutions perpetuate racial inequality; and considers the landscape of modern racial politics.Prerequisite: Take ANSO-103